GabrielFlores8227/Docker-Certified-Associate/README.md

 Docker Engine on Linux also relies on another technology called control groups (cgroups).
 A cgroup limits an application to a specific set of resources.
 Control groups allow Docker Engine to share available hardware resources to containers and optionally enforce limits and constraints.
 For example, you can limit the memory available to a specific container.
+The types or resources managed by cgroups are:

+- `CPU`: Controls CPU time allocation for processes.
+- `Memory`: Limits the amount of memory processes can use.
+- `Block I/O`: Manages and limits disk I/O.
+- `Network`: Controls network bandwidth.
+- `Devices`: Restricts access to device nodes.
+- `Freezer`: Pauses and resumes execution of processes.
+- `PIDs`: Limits the number of processes that can be created.

+### Namespaces vs. Control Groups

+Namespaces create isolated instances of system resources like process IDs and network interfaces, allowing containers to operate independently.
+Meanwhile, cgroups allocate and regulate system resources such as CPU, memory, and I/O, ensuring equitable distribution among containerized processes.
+In essence, namespaces provide isolation, while cgroups enforce resource constraints, collectively facilitating robust containerization with secure and efficient resource utilization.

 ## Chapter 2 - Image Creation, Management, and Registry